 Table of Contents

+The RE20 has a silver-gray finish, while the RE320 has a classic black color.
 It’s not just the appearance of these microphones that have been thought about, though.
 Both are constructed from strong, durable steel to give them extra strength and protection against the occasional bump or drop.

 A steel mesh grille runs underneath each microphone’s casing, which adds extra protection to the capsule and internal circuitry.
-The weight of each microphone is the same, with each one coming in at 1lb.
+The weight of each microphone is the same, with each coming in at 1lb.

-This makes them fairly lightweight, so there’s less of a need to worry about them slowly pulling a boom arm downwards or falling out of a shock mount while you’re recording.
+This makes them reasonably lightweight, so there’s less of a need to worry about them slowly pulling a boom arm downwards or falling out of a shock mount while you’re recording.